Working While Studying In Japan

 Conditions will differ depending on your visa.

-On a student visa, with permission, you can work up to 28 hours a week.
-Up to 8 hours a day during designated long school breaks (mainly Spring and Summer breaks).
+On a student visa, with permission, one can work up to 28 hours a week.
+Up to 8 hours a day during designated long school breaks (such as Spring and Summer breaks; not national holidays).

-On a working holiday visa (only for eligible countries), you can work as many hours as you wish, although your main aim should not be to work; you must have plans to travel around Japan (e.g. no more than 3 months in one location) and work to cover your expenses.
-We can help recommend multiple locations.
+On a working holiday visa (only eligible for certain countries), you can work as many hours as you wish, although your main aim should not be to work; you must have plans to travel around Japan (e.g. no more than 3 months in one location) and work to cover your expenses.
+Multiple locations, or short-term study programs can be recommended.

 On a tourist visa or visa exemption, please know that you cannot work while you are in Japan.
 It is best to save up and enjoy your time here!